Think parasite infections only strike those traveling in exotic locations? Think again.

 Because digestive wellness is one of the focal points of my practice, I see a lot of folks who suffer from IBS and major GI problems.
 They’ve been to countless doctors who haven’t been much help.
-I recommend GI assessments (stool testing like the GI MAP test) to these clients (and most of my clients).
+I recommend GI assessments (stool testing like the GI MAP test) to these clients, and to most of my clients, for that matter.
 The assessments screen for parasites, pathogenic bacteria (such as h pylori), dysbiosis/bad bacteria overgrowth, worms, amoebas, and yeast.
 I rarely see one come back clean.
 And these little buggers can be responsible for a whole host of ills outside of the digestive tract.
 Often times, people don’t display any obvious symptoms.

 (NOTE: when I refer to GI infections in this post, I’m referring to parasites, pathogenic bacteria, dysbiosis, worms and yeast/candida)